SajjadMazhar/Hangman/README.md

 # Hangman
-This game i made is inspired by the original android game.
+This game I made is inspired by the original android game.
 # What's different?
 Nothing much.
 I have just added a progress bar, each time you guess right the progress bar updates.